 Appraisal is a supportive process which will be used to inform continuing professional development (CPD).
 The school wishes to encourage a culture in which all teachers take responsibility for improving their teaching through appropriate professional development.
 Opportunities for professional development will be linked to school improvement priorities and to the ongoing development needs and priorities of individual teachers.
 Teachers will be expected to evaluate the impact of their CPD and share their learning with colleagues, where appropriate, in line with the school's approach to CPD.
-Self- evaluation of performance against the Teachers' Standards and their own objectives will be incorporated.
+Self- evaluation of performance against the Teachers' Standards and their own objectives will be facilitated. (schools may wish to put 'incorporated into the appraisal process' instead)